rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders-prevent-dead-mobile-battery.md

 ## Scenario story #

+Let's now look at the elements of the cloud offering:

 <amp-img alt="iot-reminders-cloud-v02-650x375-100kb.jpg" width="650" height="375" src="https://cloud.githubusercontent.com/assets/14143059/19495386/64d1af7a-9540-11e6-9c18-2a3a32778e2d.jpg"></amp-img>

 0. Our iOS app is downloaded and installed from the Apple Store onto each individual user's iPhone or iPad.

-0. Our <a href="#AndroidApp">Android app</a> is downloaded and installed from the Google Play Store onto each individual user's Samsung smartphone or tablet.
+0. From the Google Play Store each user downloads and installs our <a href="#AndroidApp">Android app</a>.

-0. The app on mobile device run in the background to obtain battery conditions which the app sends to a Cloud metric receiver on a <strong>schedule</strong> set in the app's Preferences.
+0. The app on a mobile device runs in the background to obtain battery conditions which the app sends to a <strong>data collector</strong>
+   based on a <strong>schedule</strong> set in the app's Preferences.

-0. Optionally, the <strong>GPS location</strong> of the device, if available is also sent so that actions are more appropriate.
+0. Optionally, the <strong>GPS location</strong> of the device, if available, can also be sent.

-0. Additional metrics and alerts from other systems may also be sent into that same receiver, such as predictions of bad weather or freezers not having power anymore.
+0. Additional metrics from other sensors and alerts from other systems may also be sent into that same receiver, such as predictions of bad weather or freezers not having power anymore.

-0. When conditions and preferences allow, a <strong>Dispatch program</strong>
+0. When conditions and preferences allow, the <strong>Dispatch program</strong>
-   send out a signal to IoT devices it can communicate with.
+   sends out a signal to IoT devices it can communicate with.

 0. Notification can start with a <a href="#TextMessage">text message</a>
    to the phone,